Inbound vs Outbound Sales: Which One Should You Focus On?

 - It’s highly scalable: You can create one blog post that can reach an unlimited amount of people.
-That’s the power of the Internet.
-Remember, there’s no salesperson who can call every single interested party in the world.
+That’s the power of the internet.
+Remember, no salesperson can call every single interested party in the world.
 So as long as the post is engaging (and hopefully primes the reader to buy), then you’ve created an asset that can be used for years to come.
-On the flipside, there are also millions of blog posts out there that never get a single eyeball.
+On the flip side, there are also millions of blog posts out there that never get a single eyeball.
 So if you create content, make sure you also have a strategy in place for getting it in front of the right people, whether that’s search engine optimization, partner promotion, paid ads, community engagement, or other methods.

-- You can go lean: Because this sales strategy is so scalable, using an inside sales strategy means that you can have a leaner team and still generate substantial leads.
+- You can go lean: Because this sales strategy is so scalable, using an inside sales strategy means you can have a leaner team and still generate substantial leads.